Natural Remedies for Sjogren’s Syndrome

 - Surround yourself with positive people in your life; they can help you cope with the ups and downs throughout your journey.

-- Take a good diary of your symptoms on daily basis, this will help your doctor understand your specific situation, and come to specific treatment options that can help.
+- Keep a good diary of your symptoms on daily basis; this will help your doctor understand your specific situation and figure out specific treatment options that can help.

 Sjogren’s Syndrome Dry Mouth Survival Tips

-- Eat smaller portion, more frequent meals to make digestion easier and stimulate saliva flow.
+- Eat smaller portions at more frequent meals to make digestion easier and stimulate saliva flow.

 - Help prevent dental decay by using oral products that contain essential oils from lemon and peppermint.
 They help kill bacteria that may cause cavities.

-- Do not use mouthwashes and rinses that contain alcohol or witch hazel.
+- Do not use mouthwashes or rinses that contain alcohol or witch hazel.
 They will make your dry mouth worse.